-If you need help with Mozilla software (for example with Firefox or Thunderbird), use one of the available support options.
+If you need help with Mozilla software (for example with Firefox, Seamonkey or Thunderbird), use one of the available support options.
 Do not edit this page!
-Please read this page to learn how to report a bug using Bugzilla, which is Mozilla's bug tracking system.

 If you're new to reporting bugs, you may want to try getting help from the more experienced contributors.
 See the Community section on the QA page for pointers.
-If you're going to report a Firefox bug, you can also get assistance in the #firefox channel on irc.mozilla.org.
+If you're going to report a Firefox bug, you can also get assistance in the #fx-desktop-community room on Mozilla Matrix server.
+For a list of other projects (e.g., Thunderbird, SeaMonkey), you can find the appropriate rooms on Matrix.

 - If you have multiple issues, please file separate bug reports.